Khwarazmian Empire: State apparatus

 The head of the central state apparatus (al-Majlis al-Ali al-Fahri at-Taji) of Kharazmshahs was a vizier, the first adviser to the head of state.
-He was the head of the diwan officials (askhab ad-dawawin), who appointed them and established salaries, pensions (arzak), controlling tax administration and the treasury.
-The most prominent vizier of the Khwarazmian Empire was Al-Harawi, who built a mosque for the Shafi'is in Merv, a huge madrassah, a mosque and a repository of manuscripts in Gurganj.
-He died at the hands of the Shia Ismailis.
+He was the head of the diwan officials (askhab ad-dawawin), who appointed them and established salaries, pensions (arzak), controlled tax administration and the treasury.
+The most prominent vizier of the Khwarazmian Empire was al-Harawi, who built a mosque for the Shafi'is in Merv, a huge madrassah, a mosque and a repository of manuscripts in Gurganj.
+He died at the hands of the Shi'a Isma'ilis.

-An important position in the state apparatus of the Khwarazmshahs was also held by the senior or great hajib, who most of the time, was a representative of the Turkic nobility.
+An important position in the state apparatus of the Khwarazmshahs was also held by the senior or great hajib, who most of the time was a representative of the Turkic nobility.
 The hajib reported to the Khwarazmshah on issues related to the shah and his family.
 The Khwarazmshah could have several hajibs, who carried out the "personal" instructions of the sultan.

 Population

 Contemporary depiction of a Turkic amir with guards in Rayy, Iran, 1237.
 They wear the sharbush headgear, the three-quarters length robe, and boots.
 Maqamat al-Hariri (1237).

-The population of the Kwarazmian Empire consisted mainly of sedentary Iranian and half-nomadic Turkic peoples.
+The population of the Khwarazmian Empire consisted mainly of sedentary Iranian and half-nomadic Turkic peoples.
 The urban population of the empire was concentrated in a relatively small number of (by medieval standards) very large cities as opposed to a huge number of smaller towns.
 The population of the empire is estimated at 5 million people on the eve of the Mongol invasion in 1220, making it sparse for the large area it covered.
-(Note: Additionally, the population of roughly the same area (Persia and Central Asia) plus some others (Caucasia and northeast Anatolia) is estimated at 5–6 million nearly 400 hundreds later, under the rule of the Safavid dynasty.)
+(Note: Additionally, the population of roughly the same area (Persia and Central Asia) plus some others (Caucasia and northeast Anatolia) is estimated at 5–6 million nearly 400 years later, under the rule of the Safavid dynasty.)
 Historical demographers Tertius Chandler and Gerald Fox give the following estimations for the populations of the empire's major cities at the beginning of the 13th century, which adds up to at least 520,000 and at most 850,000 people.